-It’s time again for Hickory-High’s Draft Similarity Scores.
-If you’ve missed the past two yearly editions, this is a system I created to compare NBA draft prospects to those from previous seasons, based purely on their statistical profiles.
-I had become frustrated with the amount of subjective comparisons and analogies being made when it came to scouting draft prospects:
+It’s time again for Hickory-High’s Draft Similarity Scores, a system I created to compare NBA draft prospects to those from previous seasons based purely on their statistical profiles.
+This all be began four years ago because I had become frustrated with the amount of subjective comparisons and analogies being made when it came to scouting draft prospects:

 For years, every guard with exceptional leaping ability was potentially the next Michael Jordan.
 Every long white player who can shoot is the next Larry Bird, Keith Van Horn or Adam Morrison; depending on the era.
 Although, in some parts of Rhode Island they’re referred to as the second coming of Austin Croshere.
 Every point guard from Gonzaga is the next John Stockton, every huge, awkward center is the next Greg Ostertag and every shot-blocking center with African roots is the next Dikembe Mutombo.
 These comparisons, based on skin color, position, the college they attended or one singular attribute, do a diservice to the players and fans alike.